-Veeam Backup & Replication does not offer its own cloud for storing VM data.
+Veeam Backup & Replication does not offer its own cloud for storing tenant data.
 Instead, it uses SP computing, storage and network resources to configure Veeam Cloud Connect Backup and Veeam Cloud Connect Replication infrastructure components:

 - Replication resources — dedicated computing, storage and network resources in the SP virtualization environment.
-To set up replication components, the SP configures hardware plans and subscribes tenants to one or several hardware plans.
+To set up replication resources, the SP configures hardware plans and subscribes tenants to one or several hardware plans.
 For tenants, hardware plans appear as cloud hosts.
 Tenants can create VM replicas on cloud hosts and fail over to VM replicas in the cloud in case of a disaster on the production site.

-Tenants who want to store their data in the cloud can connect to the SP and write their VM backups to cloud repositories and/or replicate their VMs to cloud hosts.
+Tenants who want to store their data in the cloud can connect to the SP and write their backups to cloud repositories and/or replicate their VMs to cloud hosts.

 In This Section